Hexachlorobenzene: History

 Hexachlorobenzene was first known as "Julin's chloride of carbon" as it was discovered as a strange and unexpected product of impurities reacting in Johan Jacob von Julin's nitric acid factory.
 In 1864, Hugo Müller synthesised the compound by the reaction of benzene and antimony pentachloride, he then suggested that his compound was the same as Julin's chloride of carbon.
 Müller previously also believed it was the same compound as Michael Faraday's "perchloride of carbon" (Hexachloroethane), obtained a small sample of Julin's chloride of carbon to send to Richard Phillips and Faraday for investigation.
-In 1867, Henry Bassett proved that the compound produced from benzene and antimony was the same as Julian's carbon chloride and named it "hexachlorobenzene".
+In 1867, Henry Bassett proved that the compound produced from benzene and antimony was the same as Julin's carbon chloride and named it "hexachlorobenzene".
 Leopold Gmelin named it "dichloride of carbon" and claimed that the carbon was derived from cast iron and the chlorine was from crude saltpetre.

 Victor Regnault obtained hexachlorobenzene from the decomposition of chloroform and tetrachloroethylene vapours through a red-hot tube.

 The crystal structure of hexachlorobenzene was determined by Kathleen Lonsdale who showed the molecule to be planar and hexagonal.